RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-20-PowerShell-Summit-Day-One.md

 ### Shameless Plug

 Many of you have been using GitHub, Pester, and CI/CD tools like AppVeyor for some time.
 They are new and exciting to me, so I wrote a few quick posts on them.
-Basic stuff, but I had always been a bit intimidated by these.
+Basic stuff for some, but I had always been a bit intimidated by these.
 Unit testing and continuous integration?
 Those are dev processes!

 I work in Window Server, AD, vCenter, Citrix, System Center, MDT, and a hodge podge of other IT specific technologies every day, but adding GitHub, Pester, and AppVeyor to my toolbelt has been incredibly valuable thus far.
 Give it a shot!
 Who knows, your code might end up in Windows.

 * [GitHub for PowerShell Projects](http://ramblingcookiemonster.github.io/GitHub-For-PowerShell-Projects/) - Yet another 'getting started with GitHub' post, focusing on PowerShell projects.
 * [Fun with GitHub, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/) - My first post on this toolset, giving an overview of each tool.